Esports: Global tournaments (2000–present)

 The 2000s was a popular time for televised esports.
 Television coverage was best established in South Korea, with StarCraft and Warcraft III competitions regularly televised by dedicated 24-hour cable TV game channels Ongamenet and MBCGame.
 Elsewhere, esports television coverage was sporadic.
 The German GIGA Television covered esports until its shutdown in 2009.
 The United Kingdom satellite television channel XLEAGUE.TV broadcast esports competitions from 2007 to 2009.
 The online esports only channel ESL TV briefly attempted a paid television model renamed GIGA II from June 2006 to autumn 2007.
 The French channel Game One broadcast esports matches in a show called Arena Online for the Xfire Trophy.
-The United States channel ESPN hosted Madden NFL competitions in a show called Madden Nation from 2005 to 2008.
+The United States channel ESPN2 hosted Madden NFL competitions in a show called Madden Nation from 2005 to 2008.
 DirecTV broadcast the Championship Gaming Series tournament for two seasons in 2007 and 2008.
 CBS aired prerecorded footage of the 2007 World Series of Video Games tournament that was held in Louisville, Kentucky.
 The G4 television channel originally covered video games exclusively, but broadened its scope to cover technology and men's lifestyle, though has now shutdown.

 During the 2010s, esports grew tremendously, incurring a large increase in both viewership and prize money.
 Although large tournaments were founded before the 21st century, the number and scope of tournaments has increased significantly, going from about 10 tournaments in 2000 to about 260 in 2010.
 Many successful tournaments were founded during this period, including the World Cyber Games, the Intel Extreme Masters, and Major League Gaming.
 The proliferation of tournaments included experimentation with competitions outside traditional esports genres.
 For example, the September 2006 FUN Technologies Worldwide Webgames Championship featured 71 contestants competing in casual games for a $1 million grand prize.

 The popularity and emergence of online streaming services have helped the growth of esports in this period, and are the most common method of watching tournaments.
 Twitch, an online streaming platform launched in 2011, routinely streams popular esports competitions.
 In 2013, viewers of the platform watched 12 billion minutes of video on the service, with the two most popular Twitch broadcasters being League of Legends and Dota 2.
 During one day of The International, Twitch recorded 4.5 million unique views, with each viewer watching for an average of two hours.